Updated: 6 days ago

 A few facts to shift your understanding:

-Here's a few things to remember when talking about ourselves or others with diabetes....
+Here's a few things to remember when thinking about yourself or others with diabetes....

-- A diabetes diagnosis is not a personal failure.. it takes strength, perseverance and patience to live with this condition.
+A diabetes diagnosis is not a personal failure.. it takes strength, perseverance and patience to live with this health challenge.

 Try to avoid assuming or judging when you meet someone with diabetes... and instead lets focus on helping each other learn and to better understand.

 Taking control of diabetes and managing blood sugar is possible.
 Prediabetes is a warning sign, a great signal making you aware that your body's not optimally functioning.